buildbot/buildbot/master/docs/developer/rtype-properties.rst

         :param IProperties props: Name of the property to set

         Synchronise build properties with the db.
-        This sends only one event in the end of the synch, and only if properties changed.
+        This sends only one event in the end of the sync, and only if properties changed.
         The event contains only the updated properties, for network efficiency reasons.